Csson/p5-mojolicious-plugin-bootstraphelpers/README.md

     <script src="//code.jquery.com/jquery-2.1.1.min.js"></script>
     <script src="//maxcdn.bootstrapcdn.com/bootstrap/3.2.0/js/bootstrap.min.js"></script>

-## Shortcuts
+## Strappings

-There are several shortcuts for context and size classes, that automatically expands to the correct class depending on which tag it is applied to.
+There are several shortcuts ("strappings") for applying context and size classes that automatically expands to the correct class depending on which tag it is applied to.
+For instance, if you apply the `info` strapping to a panel, it becomes `panel-info`, but when applied to a button it becomes `btn-info`.
-They can be seen as a hash key and value merged into one.

-For instance, if you apply the `info` shortcut to a panel, it becomes `panel-info`, but when applied to a button it becomes `btn-info`.
+You can use them in two different ways, but internally they are the same.
+These to lines are exactly identical:

+    %= button 'Push me', primary

+    %= button 'Push me', __primary => 1

-For sizes, you can only use the longform (`xsmall`, `small`, `medium` and `large`), they are shortened to the Bootstrap type classes.
+For sizes, you can only use the longform (`xsmall`, `small`, `medium` and `large`) no matter if you use the strapping form or not.
+They are shortened to the Bootstrap type classes.

-The following shortcuts are available:
+The following strappings are available:

     xsmall    default     striped
     small     primary     bordered